 - How To Regrow A Carrot Scraps

-If you buy frozen strawberries with sugar or other flavors, you might not be able to add it to other recipes; where if you have carrots, you might be able to add it to your soups, stir fry, etc. You see what I am saying?
+If you buy frozen strawberries with sugar or other flavors, you might not be able to add them to other recipes; if you have carrots, you might add them to your soups, stir fry, etc. Do you see what I am saying?
 More bang for your money.

 So make sure you take the time this month and stock up on frozen foods.
 They are affordable, always in season, less food waste, and good for you!

-Your turn: When it comes to buying the best frozen food what are your tips and tricks?
+Your turn: When it comes to buying frozen food, what are your tips and tricks?